Rex Ryan: 2014 season

 The Jets opened the 2014 season with a 19–14 win over the Oakland Raiders but proceeded to lose their next eight games.
 Geno Smith, who started the year at quarterback, was replaced by veteran Michael Vick midway through the season.
 Vick helped to snap the losing streak in a Week 10 win over the Pittsburgh Steelers.
 Despite the victory, Ryan was seen cursing at an unidentified person and was subsequently fined $100,000 by the league.
 The team continued to struggle with Smith eventually being reinserted into the lineup.
 The Jets went on to win two of their last three games to finish with a 4–12 record, their worst finish under Ryan.
 Despite players again expressing their desire for Ryan to remain the coach, he was dismissed on December 29, 2014.
+Through the 2025 season, Ryan remains the last Jets head coach to qualify for the playoffs, as they have gone through 4 different head coaches since, none of whom made the playoffs during their Jets tenure.